cloudfoundry-incubator/quarks-operator/docs/rendering_templates.md

+TODO: define service names

 # Rendering BOSH Templates

 You can read more about BOSH templates on [bosh.io](https://bosh.io/docs/jobs/#templates).

 Rendering happens using `ExtendedJobs`.

-An `ExtendedJob` is required for each BOSH Release and Instance Group defined in a Desired Manifest.

-Details are omitted in the example below, for brevity:
+Details are omitted in the example below, for brevity.
+This is a deployment manifest.

 ```yaml
 ---